kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.73      0.79     67682
 ```

-All the F1 scores are better and there are no regressions so this is another win.
-If we look at our data though,
+The improved F1 scores across all classes confirm this change as a clear win.
+However, when inspecting the
-it is still a little disappointing as there are way too many false positives **and** our ingredients are split
+predicted data, issues still remain.
+We're seeing too many false positives, and ingredients are often incorrectly
-in half.
+split into multiple entries.
+This suggests the model still struggles to understand multi-part text fragments as unified concepts.

 ```json
 {